rushi-12320/chat-applicaton/README.md

 # chat-applicaton
-Snappy is a Realtime React JS Chat Application using Socket.io and MongoDb 📌 How to use this App?
+Hatsoff is a Realtime React JS Chat Application using Socket.io and MongoDb Type and Run yarn install
-Clone this repository to your local computer.

-Open terminal in root directory and cd server

-Type and Run yarn install

 Run yarn start to start back end server